Haein Kim’s animated comedy Peepin’ comes from a place of honesty

 With this single-planed perspective, Peepin in undeniably fascinating to watch.
 With advancements in AR and VR, more and more animators are moving towards a 3D style of animation.
 Haein, on the other hand, has gone in the opposite direction.
 The film’s flat graphics create a sense of fun that translates the frame-by-frame punchiness of a comic strip into moving image.
 Other key influences include the Japanese artist Misaki Kawai and impressionist turned cut-outs master Henri Matisse.
 Though Haein’s work possesses similar infusions of block colour and dynamic line, the clearest distinction that overlaps across all three of these artists is their sense of intuition.

-Plagued by time pressures during Peepin’s production, Haein relied heavily on her sense of intuition to complete the project.
-Along with the help of other budding animators, Haein and her team completed the now award-winning animation in just a few months.
+Plagued by time pressures during Peepin’s production, Haein and Paul relied heavily on their sense of intuition to complete the project.
+Along with the help of other budding animators, the creative duo along with a team of helping hands completed the now award-winning animation in just a few months.
 Peepin’ has since toured Pictoplasma and Flickerfest; it won the best short student category of the KLIK animation festival in Amsterdam, not to mention it was nominated for the best short animation at the Australian Academy of Cinema and Television Arts.
-These accolades, along with Haein’s captivating storylines and characters, clearly mark the start of a great career for the animator.
-With hopes of taking Peepin’ to our TV screens as a fully-funded short series, Haein also hopes to transfix us once again soon.
+These accolades, along with Haein and Paul’s captivating storylines and characters, clearly mark the start of a great career for the animator.
+With hopes of taking Peepin’ to our TV screens as a fully-funded short series, the pair also hope to transfix us once again soon.

 About the Author

 Jyni joined It’s Nice That as an editorial assistant in August 2018 after graduating from The Glasgow School of Art’s Communication Design degree.
 In March 2019 she became a staff writer and in June 2021, she was made associate editor.